 An interesting consequence of elastic collisions between the balls is that the balls which are released seem to come to a stop and an equal number of balls from the other end get released (with almost the same energy as the incoming balls).
 The balls in the middle do not seem to move, although they are responsible for transferring momentum from one end to another.

-This model uses a simple elastic collision model to describe the interactions between the balls.
+This example uses a simple elastic collision model to describe the interactions between the balls.
 The Stateflow® chart uses local variables to depict the continuous states of the system, namely the position

 p and the velocity